-Mind we come from a radical antispeciesist approach, hence we need to ask this.
+We come from a radical antispeciesist approach, hence we need to raise a few questions:

 Question 1 about the saving biological diversity approach: